 The first thing to decide when you return to teaching is where you want to teach.
 If you’re targeting a private school instead of a public school, for example, you might find that you have less work to do in terms of updating your certifications.

 There are, of course, pros and cons to teaching in both settings.
 Public schools tend to pay more, but teachers we spoke with said that private schools may be less likely to require “teaching to the test” in the age of Common Core.
 In any case, it’s essential to know what employers will be looking for, before you start job searching, and make a plan to upskill yourself as required.

-Update Your Certifications and Skills
+Update Your Teaching Certifications

-Be Ready for Things to Be Very Different
+Be Ready for Things to Be Different

 “One of the biggest challenges was having to adjust my expectations,” said one pre-K readiness teacher in North Carolina, who returned to teaching after 20 years as a stay-at-home mom and consultant.
 “Children are very different today than they were in 1988 when I first started teaching.
 There are quite a few little humans out there who now seem to be in charge of their household, and the parents seem to accept and encourage this.
 Screen time and the apparent lack of parental interaction with their children also is a huge concern.”